-- Departments: Family & Preventive Medicine - Adjunct Associate Professor, Internal Medicine - Research Associate Professor, Orthopaedics - Adjunct Associate Professor, Pediatrics - Adjunct Assistant Professor, Population Health Sciences - Adjunct Associate Professor
+- Departments: Family & Preventive Medicine - Adjunct Associate Professor, Internal Medicine - Research Professor, Orthopaedics - Adjunct Associate Professor, Pediatrics - Adjunct Assistant Professor, Population Health Sciences - Adjunct Associate Professor

 - Divisions: Biostatistics, Epidemiology, Pediatric Critical Care, Public Health

 295 Chipeta Way

 Dr. Angela Presson is a Research Associate Professor in the Division of Epidemiology in the Department of Internal Medicine at the University of Utah.
 She also holds adjunct appointments in the Department of Pediatrics (Pediatric Critical Care), Department of Orthopaedics and Department of Population Health Sciences (Biostatistics); and an adjunct appointment in the University of California, Los Angeles (UCLA)’s Department of Biostatistics.
 Prior to starting at the University of Utah, she was a full-time Adjunct Assistant Professor in Biostatistics and Pediatrics at UCLA (2007-2010).
 She has a PhD from the UCLA Department of Statistics and a BS in Biological Sciences from Cornell University.

 My research career began at UCLA in the area of statistical genetics, where both my dissertation research and early career research focused on this topic.
 More recently, I have collaborated with faculty in Orthopaedics and Surgery, where there is interest in studying patient outcomes both in terms of comparative effectiveness of treatments and patient satisfaction with care.
 The following research topics are summarized below with selected publications.